DigitalState/Platform/sdk/documentation/lab/index.md

 ## Deployment

-Prior to running the deployment Ansible command, a few actions are required by the developer.
+Prior to executing the deployment Ansible command, a few actions are required by the developer.

 ### Create Jwt Keys